justinwoo/ShowTrackerCassandra/README.md

 very basic web service for creating table rows with id|title|episode information. also supports GET by id, title, PUT by id, [new title, episode], and POST by title, [optional episode].

+# Routes

+* GET     /show-tracker/get/all

+get all shows

+* GET     /show-tracker/get/{id}

+get a show by its index id

+* GET     /show-tracker/get-by-title/{title}

+get a show by its title, returns a show or not found

+* POST    /show-tracker/create

+a new show is created by specifying a title and optionally the new episode value

+* PUT     /show-tracker/change

+update operations are done by specifying the id and the new title and episode values

 # Prerequisites

 * maven